jcrubino/GobyteDocker/README.md

 # GobyteDocker
-Dockerfiles for Building and Running Gobyte Containers for local regression tests Currently using stages to easily configure up-to-date images as needed
+Dockerfiles for Building and Running Gobyte Containers for local regression tests.
+Currently build-flow is in stages to easily configure up-to-date images as needed.
+Can be done in one step, with Alpine lib removals during build process.

 ## Step One